katelynsung/katelynsung.github.io/essays/DesignPatterns.md

 The usage of Design patterns are not that well known.
 Whether its a kid playing a game on their Ipad, to a student logging into their social media apps, a design pattern was created behind the scenes in order to get a usable solution.

-These are important as a software engineer because it "improves the quality of code, speed up development, and make collaboration easier"
+Understanding design patterns are important as a software engineer because it "improves the quality of code, speed up development, and make collaboration easier"